christinekao88/christinekao88/README.md

-- 👋 Hello, I’m @christinekao88.
-I'm a biological scientist who learning big data.
+- 👋 Hello, I’m @christinek.
+I'm a biological scientist who learning big data from 2020.
 - 👀 I’m interested in dealing with data
 - 🌱 I’m currently learning machine learning
 - 📫 you can reach me by christinekao8@gmail.com